-IT REPENTED THE LORD.
+"IT REPENTED THE LORD."

-And God saw that the wickedness of man was great in the earth and that every imagination of the thoughts of his heart was only evil continually.
-And it repented the Lord that he had made man on the earth, and it grieved him at his heart, and the Lord said I will destroy man whom I have created, from the face of the earth.
-Gen. 6:5-7.
+"And God saw that the wickedness of man was great in the earth and that every imagination of the thoughts of his heart was only evil continually.
+And it repented the Lord that he had made man on the earth, and it grieved him at his heart; and the Lord said, I will destroy man whom I have created, from the face of the earth." - Gen. 6:5-7.

-The question naturally arises, If God is omniscient, knowing, the end from the beginning, how could he repent of his course in creating man?
+THE question naturally arises, If God is omniscient, knowing the end from the beginning, how could he repent of his course in creating man?

-The word repent means: - "To change the MIND, or, COURSE OF CONDUCT on account of regret or dissatisfaction with what has occurred." - Webster.
-The question then is, Did God change his mind [plan], or, his course of conduct?
-We claim, that knowing the end from the beginning, God's mind could not change, hence it must signify change of conduct.
-That is, God changed his course of dealing with man because of man's wickedness which grieved him, but he did not need to change his mind or plans, because these plans had from the very first recognized the corrupting and degrading tendency of sin, and provided (in purpose or mind) the Lamb of God - "slain from before the foundation of the world," as the redemption price.
+The word "repent" means, according to Webster, "To change the mind, or course of conduct, on account of regret or dissatisfaction with what has occurred."
+The question then is, Did God change his mind [plan] or his course of conduct?
+We claim that, knowing the end from the beginning, God's mind could not change; hence "repent" in this text must signify change of conduct.
+That is, God did change his course of dealing with man because of man's wickedness which grieved him, but he did not need to change his mind or plans, because these plans had from the very first recognized the corrupting and degrading tendency of sin, and provided (in purpose of mind) the Lamb of God - "slain from the foundation of the world," as the redemption price. - Rev. 13:8; 17:8.